Gerardlc/prestashop1.7-docker-lamp/README.md

 - user: root
 - pwd: root

-Of course you can change everything in the `docker-compose.yml`
+Of course you can change everything in the `docker-compose.yml` if you already are using por 3306 on your local machine you can change the port to "5000:3306"

 ### Useful commands: